Disposal of Hazardous Waste

 Until they can be disposed of properly, caution should be taken when storing used or old household batteries.
 It is recommended that the exposed positive (+) terminals of the batteries be covered with electrical tape (or stored separately in ziplock bags) to inhibit the terminals from coming into contact or rubbing with other terminals or objects that can potentially cause a fire.

-Where to Recycle or Safely Dispose Household Batteries
+Where to Recycle or Safely Dispose of Batteries

 Santa Clara County has free household drop-off locations where residents can properly dispose of their used batteries during business hours.
-Recycling drop-off locations are for residents (households) ONLY.
 Residents are reminded to tape the positive (+) terminal on the batteries before dropping them off (D.O.T Regulation).

-- Local Governmental Household Hazardous Waste Agencies — See the website to locate your local governmental household hazardous waste agency (listed by county) for the latest information in your area.
+- Local Governmental Household Hazardous Waste Agencies — Locate your local governmental household hazardous waste agency (listed by county) for the latest information in your area.

 - Kinsbursky Brothers Inc — A U.S. Environmental Protection Agency permitted battery-recycling facility in California.